annabebbington/30274Final-Exploring-Agriculture-and-Drought-using-GEE/README.md

 // Add Rainfed cropland map
 Map.addLayer(crop, cropMaskVis2, 'Rainfed Croplands, dif');
 ```
+[This link](https://en.wikipedia.org/wiki/Web_colors) is a helpful resource for finding other color options
 ![Rainfed_dif](Images/Rainfed_dif.png)

 To make future overlay steps easier, we are going to also create a Boolean cropland map by grouping together all 3 rainfed categories.
 We do this by using `/gte` to filter only the pixels with values 3, 4, and 5 (all rainfed categories) and create a new variable `rainfed`.
 Since it is a Boolean Map, we are going to visualize it using just two colors